Nicaraguan cigars: strength, richness and character

 The country is built on mineral-rich volcanic soils, with a warm climate and significant temperature variations between day and night.
 The alternation between dry and wet seasons also promotes a high concentration of flavour in the leaves.

 In practical terms, this results in dense, powerful cigars with a real presence on the palate.
+The volcanic soils also give them a signature mineral note with volcanic undertones, enhanced by a hint of lively acidity.

 But not all regions of Nicaragua are the same.